luckymike/kubernetes-the-easy-way/README.md

 # kubernetes-the-easy-way

-This repo provides an automated approach to [Kelsey Hightower's Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+This repo is based on [Kelsey Hightower's Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
 Currently, it only builds the AWS infrastructure, but I hope to expand it, and I'm very open to PRs that help :).

 ## Usage